 Senior Sanjana Anand’s lack of sleep and coffee addiction isn’t only the Octagon’s fault.
 When she isn’t writing, designing or editing (a very rare occurrence), she spends her time participating in mock trial, taking an absurd amount of AP classes (not to everyone’s disbelief), napping, playing tennis, FaceTiming her friends for an unhealthy amount of time (her parents can vouch for that) and watching Netflix.
 Contact at email@example.com

 This is senior Shimin Zhang’s third year on the Octagon as a photographer and first year as a Co-Photo Editor.
 She enjoys photography and reading during her free time.
 She also loves classical music and plays piano in the high school chamber group.
 Her favorite composers are Haydn and Shostakovich.
 She looks forward to contributing more photos to the print and online edition of Octagon this year.
 Contact at firstname.lastname@example.org.

 Sophomore Sicily Schroeder has been at Country Day since kindergarten, and this is her first year on the Octagon.
 When she isn’t doing homework, Sicily likes to read multiple books at once and begin watching random Netflix shows.
 She plays volleyball and tennis, although tennis is a work in progress — so far she hasn’t managed to do much more than hit the ball out of bounds.
 Contact at email@example.com.

-Freshman William Holz looks forward to making new friends in his first year at Country Day.
+Sophomore William Holz looks forward to his second year at Country Day.
 Besides Mock Trial and Octagon, he stays busy with fencing at the national level, piano, trumpet, website development and dreading the next Spanish test.
 His hobbies include soccer, astronomy, studying international cultures and raising backyard chickens, though he has no taste for eggs.
 Contact at firstname.lastname@example.org